jttoivon/data-analysis-with-python-spring-2019/project.rst

 and/or notebooks from the TMC server.
 Then try to solve as many exercises as you can.
 Then submit your solutions to the TMC server.
+Note that the TMC server is only used here for helping you to proceed with the project work.
+Your final project work returned to Moodle can include partial solutions.

 The two projects differ a lot in their workflow.
 See the below sections on individual projects to see in detail how solving, testing and reporting